 Our impacts in this sector include:

-- A higher education scholarship program that provides full, four-year scholarships to 220 Lebanese public school graduates.
+- A higher education scholarship program that provides full, four-year scholarships to more than 600 Lebanese public school graduates.
 Although the program targets men and women equally, the gender breakdown represents the prevailing one in the public school system; nearly two-thirds of the recipients are women.

 - Grants awarded through the National Academies of Science to five Lebanese scientists from prominent Lebanese universities to complete specialized research on water and air pollution, wildfires and landslides.
 The grants promote direct cooperation with American scientists and access to cutting-edge research as part of the Washington-based Partnership for Enhanced Engagement in Research (PEER).